Depression can present in a variety of different ways but there are five telltale symptoms to look out for.

 Depression is one of the most common mental health conditions.
 According to the World Health Organization (WHO), over

-It can impact the way a person thinks, behaves, and interacts with others.
+The effects of depression can impact the way a person thinks, behaves, and interacts with others.

 If you live with depression, you may find that the activities you once enjoyed no longer hold any interest.
 Even simple things — like getting out of bed in the morning — can be hard when you have depression.